Katori/Spectrum/README.md

 Spectrum is a solution for deploying your Mirror games (or, with little modification, your UNET/HLAPI games), and running a truly painless in-house multiplayer solution with no caps, CCUs, or the like.
 You can run it on your local machine for development all the way up to a VPS for production scale.

+The Spectrum repository contains both Spectrum as well as Adept, a lightweight pure-C# Telepathy server loosely based on Mirror that is tailored exclusively towards running your Master Server.
+Adept is an optional component of Spectrum, and you are able to use Spectrum to run a Unity-based Master Server instead if you desire.

 ## What Does Spectrum Require

 Let's get this out of the way first.
 Spectrum has ONLY been tested on Unity 2018.2.14 using IL2CPP and .NET Standard 2.0.
 It is the author's belief that this target is the best way to develop Unity games in late 2018.
 In fact, it's only been tested on Windows, but there's no reason why it won't work elsewhere, and further testing on other platforms is coming (and welcome if anyone wants to assist).